Overview

 Final Casting

 We ordered a silcone mold that would be large enough to fit our mechanism.
-Our options were quite limited and would result in more of a rectangular box than a cube but for the sake of getting something suitable for our mechanism we dd a large casing.
+Our options were quite limited and would result in more of a rectangular box than a cube.

 Note: Since I did notice that the previous test strips/molds were starting warp, I decided to leave our cube mold in the fridge to significantly slow down drying so we could have more control over it’s life span